Admission and Finances

 Received your acceptance letter?
 Paid your tuition fees?
 Then you are officially a HAN student!
 Not sure?
 Go to the HAN application portal to see the status of your documents/requirements.

-The HAN’s On: International Welcome Days.
-A great opportunity to get to know your lecturers and classmates as well as the campus and city of Arnhem.
+The International Introduction is a great opportunity to get to know your lecturers and classmates as well as the campus and city of Arnhem.

-Studying at a university or university of applied sciences in the Netherlands for the 1st time.
+1st time at university or university of applied sciences in the Netherlands.
 Fee applies for 1 year only.

-Have already been enrolled at any university or university of applied sciences in the Netherlands.
-Haven’t yet earned your bachelor degree.
+Previously enrolled at university or university of applied sciences in the Netherlands.
+No bachelor degree yet.

-Already earned a bachelor degree from Dutch university or university of applied sciences.
+Already earned bachelor degree from Dutch university or university of applied sciences.